lcamargop01/Eye-Movement/README.md

 ## Roadmap
 I would potentially like to add the eyes to an animal and/or person to make it more realistic.

-## License information
+## License
-MIT License
+lcamargop01/Eye-Movement is licensed under the MIT License

-Copyright (c) 2022 Laura Camargo